mytute/next-test/README.md

 }
 ```

-3. then go to above "PrivateRoute" ulr which is localhost:3000/_lib and show it now loading.
+3. then go to above "PrivateRoute" ulr which is localhost:3000/_lib and show it not loading.

 ### Private Folders contd.